DanielOaks/ircv3-specifications/extensions/resume.md

 In addition, users sometimes manually reconnect when they see that there is lag on their connection.
 In these cases, clients may also wish to do the above rather than closing the connection and then reconnecting.

-When clients see a `RESUMED` message for another client which contains a timestamp, they can calculate how much time has passed since the timestamp and the current time and then display this next to the reconnect notice.
+When clients see a `RESUMED` message for another client, they can calculate how much time has passed since the timestamp and the current time and then display this next to the reconnect notice.
 Displaying this can assist users in knowing how much message history has been lost in private queries and channels.

 A client that disconnects and reconnects to the server should explicitly display the reconnection, even if they're able to resume successfully.
 This is so that the user knows why they may be missing message history and similar issues.